Click Here for Our Recommended Antivirus for Your Device

 HTTPS is not as speedy as HTTP as it consumes computational energy.

-Operations of HTTPS are performed over the transport layers, unlike HTTP that operates over application layers.
-High security makes it good in search ranking over google chrome.
+Operations of HTTPS are performed over the transport layers, unlike HTTP, which operates over application layers.
+High security makes it suitable in search ranking over google chrome.

-The data communication is performed at 443 port through auto-configuration.
+The data communication is performed at the 443 port through auto-configuration.

-HTTPS websites are equipped with both encryption and decryption of data in exchange activity.
-The secure bridge is created by using Hypertext Transfer Protocol Secure between host and browser.
+HTTPS websites are equipped with both encryption and data decryption in exchange activity.
+The secure bridge is created using Hypertext Transfer Protocol Secure between host and browser.

 The browsing speed is slow due to data verification and redirects over secure transfer protocol.
 It is an SEO-friendly protocol.
-The secured feature in HTTPS protects website data from hackers.
+The secured feature of HTTPS protects website data from hackers.

 Main Differences Between HTTP and HTTPS